Stambali: Demographics and perception

 While Stambali is mainly known for being practiced by Tunisians (especially Black Tunisians) who are mainly Muslims, it is also practiced by Tunisian Jews, especially Jewish women.
 As such it has continued to be practiced by some Jewish Tunisians in Israel and other countries.
 These Jews are not themselves of slave descent, though when they lived in Tunisia, they frequently interacted with Black Tunisians of slave descent during Stambali rituals.
 Stambeli is stigmatized in Israel, and many practitioners are secretive about it due to fear of judgement and potential legal prosecution.

 Stambeli pracitioners, whether they are Muslim or Jewish, do not perceive stambeli as a separate "religion", and do not see it as conflicting with their religious practices.
 Many of them are devout and go to their houses of worship regularly.

 Stambeli likely developed in communal houses set up by Black Africans.
 Trafficked and diasporic Black Africans, as well as their descendants, would live in these houses together, enabling them to be around other people who spoke the same languages and had similar beliefs.
-This helped ease people into the new social environment they found themselves in in Tunisia.
+This helped ease people into the new social environment they found themselves in Tunisia.
 These houses sometimes organized around primarily serving a specific community (such as people from Bornu), but did not exclude other Black people if they did not belong to that subgroup.
 Due to these common origins, these communal houses had slightly different ways of practicing stambeli, influenced by their different origins.
 They had different spirit pantheons and different ways of understanding possession.
 These distinctions continue today even as the communal houses have declined.

 Stambeli is an object of both intrigue and scorn in Tunisia.
 Many Tunisians are fascinated by it or are participants, especially due to the global rise in recognition of gnawa music and ceremony.
 Others (sometimes even while participating in stambeli) view it as un-Islamic, or as primitive and preventing modern development.
 Due to the "modernizing" negative attitudes towards stambeli, public ceremonies and discussions of stambeli in books and on TV were suppressed for many years.
 This was also true of the "more Islamic" cult of the saints (maraboutism).
 Bourguiba forcibly closed, appropriated, or destroyed many zawiyas in Tunisia.
 He also attacked other practices and cultural expressions from other groups, in order to create a unified national identity of Tunisian-ness.
 Because of these attacks, stambeli survived in private homes, behind closed doors.
 This alienated many Tunisians from stambeli, which formerly was publicly visible.

 A lot of the backlash comes from how stambeli facilitates interaction across social boundaries of race, sex, and religion.
 Alongside worries of "Black paganism" corrupting and misleading non-Black Tunisians, detractors have accused stambeli of various immoral acts related to women.
 Some of the most common are: letting women mingle with men, giving women high status at ceremonies, letting them be too independent, and Black women seducing non-Black women into lesbianism.